 Long-Term Incentives.
 The purpose of our long-term equity incentive program is to promote achievement of goals that drive long-term stockholder value and retain key executives.
-We provide stock-based, long-term compensation to our named executive officers through equity awards under our stockholder-approved equity plans.
-We believe this long-term incentive compensation motivates our named executive officers to sustain longer-term financial operational performance and rewards them when such efforts lead to increases in stockholder value.
+We provide stock-based, long-term compensation to our NEOs through equity awards under our stockholder-approved equity plans.
+We believe this long-term incentive compensation motivates our NEOs to sustain longer-term financial operational performance and rewards them when such efforts lead to increases in stockholder value.